jadijadi/lpic1book/1012_boot_the_system.md

 ### dmesg
 **Funny fact:** During the bootup, only The Kernel is running so it should record and keep its own logs!

-dmesg command will show the full data from  **kernel ring buffer** up to know.
+dmesg command will show the full data from  **kernel ring buffer** up to now.
 But

     cat /var/log/dmesg